anzemur/gpu-hist-equalization/README.md

 ![](https://github.com/anzemur/img-hist-equalization/blob/main/example_img.png)

 Parallel image histogram equalization on GPU with OpenCL.
+Program consists of three kernel functions - first one for building the image histogram, second one for calculating the cumulative distribution of the histogram (Blelloch Scan) and the final one for the image correction - equalization.

 ## How to use